 Cycling is an activity that has always been more about a means of getting from point A to point B, especially as a young kid when I did not have my driver’s licence, and occasionally about fitness.
 I went a couple years without a bike since I sold my mountain bike, as great as it was, since I wasn’t riding trails like I use to and it was time to move to a more road worthy bike.
 The summer of 2014 was my re-entry into cycling; which has been awesome as it provides a nice compliment to my running.
 For my graduation I got a new bike, and decided to go with a cyclocross bike that would work well on the road (including the road bike style frame) but had heftier tires such that I didn’t have to worry all that much about the terrain.
 My 2013 Kona Jake the Snake has been serving me really well and is a great addition to my exercise regime.

-I believe reading has always been a passion of mine.
-Now when I say reading I am talking about the novel variety, even though I do enjoy reading science and technology articles as well.
-I have never been one to read during an academic term and then cram in as many books as I could throughout the summer and Christmas holidays.
-Some of my favorite authors to read are Dean Koontz, Michael Crichton, Douglas Preston, Lincoln Child, Steve Berry, and Dan Brown.
+Reading has always been a passion of mine.
+I am talking about the novel variety, even though I do enjoy reading science and technology articles as well.
+I have never been one to read during an academic term, which is no longer a concern of mine, and then would cram in as many books as I could throughout the summer and Christmas holidays.
+Some of my favorite authors to read are Clive Cussler, David Baldacci, Dean Koontz, Michael Crichton, Douglas Preston, Lincoln Child, Steve Berry, Jefferson Bass, and Dan Brown.

 The world of Information Technology (IT) functions as both a hobby and a career path for me.
 Though I have explored many avenues within IT software development is one of my favorite and the one that I pursue on a regular basis.
-I have done other interesting IT projects such as partaking in the Voice over Internet Protocol (VoIP) roll-out when I worked at the Keewatin-Patricia District School Board (KPDSB) and am presently embarking on a new adventure into the world of SharePoint, both of which included some level of software development though I have not reached that point in the later yet.
-You can view projects which I have deemed fit for a release (or was school projects that are no longer active, as the case for all at the moment) in my portfolio.
-You can also follow my journey through various projects past and present in my blog where the plan is to write about various features being added, obstacles I had to overcome, what is contained in a release, and whatever else might come to mind.
+I have done other interesting IT projects such as partaking in the Voice over Internet Protocol (VoIP) roll-out when I worked at the Keewatin-Patricia District School Board (KPDSB) and with my current position with the Northwestern Health Unit I’ve delved into the world of SharePoint, both of which includes some level of software development but with the company have done more on the app development side.
+You can follow my journey through various projects past and present in my blog where the plan is to write about various features being added, obstacles I had to overcome, what is contained in a release, and whatever else might come to mind.

 The game of golf, the most fun you can have while being frustrated.
 I don’t know, but maybe someone ‘famous’ coined that phrase as I’m not sure where I heard it first; however, based on my experience it certainly holds true.
 No matter how frustrating a round may be there always seems to be that one moment that makes all the frustrations dissipate.
 I started playing golf in gr.
 9 when my best friend growing up, Johlen, got me into the game as he had already been playing for a while.
 Ever since I have been into the game and back in those days I had a membership at the Dryden Golf and Curling Club where I would get out multiple times in a week, loved it.
 Eventually my dad decided to take up golfing and it has become a great past time for us to share in some friendly competition.
 Right now though I am not much competition for my father as with school/co-ops I hadn’t been playing much throughout the summers.
 This summer, 2014, since I am now done school I have been able to get out a few times during the break before starting work; however, with moving for work I haven’t had the chance to try out the golf courses in my new home, Kenora.
 There wasn’t a point in getting a membership this year and I will have to see what next summer brings.